888-391-4324

 Benefits of a Reverse Mortgage

-Reverse mortgages come with tons of upsides for senior homeowners in California.
+Reverse mortgages in California come with tons of upsides for senior homeowners.
 Let’s look at some of them.

 Only 52% of California private sector employees aged 25–64 have dedicated retirement savings.
 Reverse mortgages can be a beneficial choice for retirees with limited cash savings and investments.
 This type of loan will allow them to turn their illiquid assets into additional income as long as their properties have enough wealth.